ashleyd480/referral-site-api-backend/readme.md

 Currently, I only have a method to simply delete a post.
 However, to make things easier, I could do add a delete posts by user method- first finding the user and his/her posts, and then deleting that.

 Alternatively, here is another idea (revisitng after learning React) and credit to an amazing current front-end SWE for sharing this advice: "Instead of deleting the user, we could set their state as deleted and still keep their posts.
 When a person is deleted, their name is set to "Deleted user", but then the rest of the database will still work."

+A third idea would be adding the `CascadeType.All` to to `posts` under Users, which would resolve the foreign key constraint issue of being unable to delete users due to users being tied to posts. `CascadeType.All` would essentially just delete the associated posts when a user is deleted.

 ## Testing Best Practices